logicalclocks/hops-docs/docs/user_guide/hopsworks.rst

 * Step 8: Click on the ``Run`` button to launch your job

-On the right-hand side you can view some information about your job such as the job UI and general job details.
+On the right-hand side you can view some information about your job such as the Spark/Flink dashboard, YARN application UI, logs with Kibana and metrics with Grafana.

 .. figure:: ../imgs/job-ui.png
     :alt: Job UI